 The objective of the Graduate Association for Students of Psychology (GASP) is to promote discussion, learning, and exploration of new ideas by the graduate students and faculty within the Psychology Department at Georgetown.
 Additionally, the Graduate Association for Students of Psychology (GASP) provides opportunities for graduate students within and outside of the department to develop professionally, academically, and socially.
 We host networking and career development events as well as social events that are related to the study of psychology.

-The Georgetown Linguistics Student Association (GLSA) supports masters and doctoral students in the Georgetown University linguistics department.
+The Graduate Linguistics Student Association (GLSA) supports masters and doctoral students in the Georgetown University linguistics department.
 GLSA’s mission is to advocate for graduate students in linguistics and foster a sense of community.
 In addition to providing a voice for students in the department, we help facilitate workshops and other opportunities to cultivate student academic endeavors.
 Our community regularly enjoys fellowship over coffee and snacks each Thursday where we engage in conversations ranging from linguistics to non-linguistic topics.

 The Graduate Nursing Student Academy (GNSA), started in 2015, aims to promote the educational and professional development of nursing students in graduate programs at Georgetown University.
 We strive to facilitate educational, professional, and social interaction among and between graduate students and faculty members in the Department of Nursing as well as with nursing professionals in the community.
 We provide support to our graduate nursing students, such as those interested in careers as advanced practice registered nurses, researchers, clinical nurse leaders (CNL), policy experts and/or healthcare administrators.
 We aim to be a resource for graduate nursing students, and are available to help with any professional development needs.
 GNSA is associated with the American Association of Colleges of Nurses, an organization who helps members by offering leadership opportunities, a graduate nursing network, peer-to-peer networking, and policy engagement.
 As we are a relatively new group, we are working on strengthening our presence and voice on campus.
 The board consists of the following positions: President, Vice President, Treasurer, Academic Chair, Social Chair and a Class Representative for each cohort.